- Must visit

 Discover the best of Stockholm — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Stockholm trip today.

-Stockholm’s atmospheric old town, filled with narrow lanes, colorful facades, historic squares, and some of the city’s most photographed views.
+Stockholm’s medieval old town, filled with narrow lanes, colorful facades, major sights, and one of the city’s best walking atmospheres.

 Cured salmon with dill, sugar, and salt, often served with hovmästarsås.
-A classic Nordic preparation strongly associated with Swedish dining.
+A hallmark of Swedish festive tables and widely enjoyed in Stockholm.

 Official public transport app